xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 ### Configuring Layer2 Attachment Circuits & Bridge-Domain

 We need to configure l2transport sub-interface (on the PE-CE link) with appropriate VLAN encapsulations.
 This tutorial is showing VLAN based service with VLAN ID 200.
-We are not showing any VLAN translation operation (rewrite commands) as the are out of scope of this tutorial.
+We are not showing any VLAN translation operation (rewrite commands) as they are out of scope of this tutorial.

 _**PE1, PE4 and PE5**_
 <div class="highlighter-rouge">